sirio7g/ec2/README.md

 ## Edit the configuration file

-Since ec2 script wants to be a very quick shortcut to jump into your instances, it uses a property file in order to load default settings as default username, default pem file, default region, etc., then edit the configuration file:
+Since ec2 script wants to be a very quick shortcut to jump into your instances, it uses a property file in order to load default settings i.e. username, default pem file, default region, etc. Therefore, you must edit configuration file:

 ```
 vi conf/.ec2-default.props